Appointy/protoc-gen-jaal/readme.md

   customer.proto
 ```

 protoc-gen-jaal generates the code to register each message as input and payload.
 The payload is registered with the name of message.
-The input is registered with the name of message suffixed with "Input".
+The input is registered with the name of message suffixed with "Input". protoc-gen-jaal implicitly registers field named id as graphQL ID.

 ## Available Options